d3/d3-selection/README.md

 API changes from D3 3.x:

 * The Selection class now extends Object, not Array, obviating the need for [prototype injection](http://perfectionkills.com/how-ecmascript-5-still-does-not-allow-to-subclass-an-array/#wrappers_prototype_chain_injection) (and [direct property injection](http://perfectionkills.com/how-ecmascript-5-still-does-not-allow-to-subclass-an-array/#wrappers_direct_property_injection) on runtimes that do not support `__proto__`).
-To access the groups and nodes that comprise a selection, use the new selection.groups array.
 See [#2191](https://github.com/mbostock/d3/issues/2191).

-* The selection.data method now modifies the current selection to be the update selection.
+* The selection.data method, when called with arguments, now modifies the current selection to be the update selection.
 Previously, selection.data returned a new selection.
 See [#2402](https://github.com/mbostock/d3/issues/2402).

 * The selection.enter and selection.exit selections are now simply fields (defined by selection.data), not methods.
 See [#2402](https://github.com/mbostock/d3/issues/2402).

+* The selection.data method, when called without arguments, now returns an array of data for all elements in the selection, not just the first group.
+This array is sparse if some of the elements in the selection are null.

+* Similarly, a new selection selection.nodes method returns an array of all elements in the selection, flattening the underlying groups.

 * The implementation is now organized into CommonJS modules, rather than the ad hoc [SMASH](https://github.com/mbostock/smash) concatenation process used previously.
 A standalone build is provided for your convenience using [Browserify](http://browserify.org/), but you are free to define your own build process (e.g., [Webpack](https://webpack.github.io/)).
 See [#2220](https://github.com/mbostock/d3/issues/2220).